Global Powers of Luxury Goods 2016 has been saved

 Global Powers of Luxury Goods 2016

-The third annual Global Powers of Luxury Goods report identifies the world’s top 100 largest luxury goods companies and analyses them from multiple perspectives.
+The third annual Global Powers of Luxury Goods report identifies the world’s top 100 largest luxury goods companies and analyzes them from multiple perspectives.
 It also looks at industry trends, M&A activity, and the conditions within the global economy.

 Key findings from the report include: